IQSS/Zelig/README.md

     ##
     ## Next step: Use 'setx' method

-The -0.8624 coefficient on education suggests a negative relationship between the education of a province and its fertility rate.
-More precisely, for every one percent increase in draftees educated beyond primary school, the fertility rate of the province decreases 0.8624 units.
+The NA coefficient on education suggests a negative relationship between the education of a province and its fertility rate.
+More precisely, for every one percent increase in draftees educated beyond primary school, the fertility rate of the province decreases NA units.
 To help us better interpret this finding, we may want other quantities of interest, such as expected values or first differences.
 Zelig makes this simple by automating the translation of model estimates into interpretable quantities of interest using Monte Carlo simulation methods (see King, Tomz, and Wittenberg (2000) for more information).
 For example, let’s say we want to examine the effect of increasing the percent of draftees educated from 5 to 15.
-To do so, we set our predictor value using the `setx()` method:
+To do so, we set our predictor value using the `setx()` and `setx1()` functions:

-    # set education to 5
+    # set education to 5 and 15
-    z5$setx(Education = 5)
+    z5_1 <- setx(z5_1, Education = 5)

-    # set education to 15
-    z5$setx1(Education = 15)
+    z5_1 <- setx1(z5_1, Education = 15)

     # model summary
-    summary(z5)
+    summary(z5_1)

     ## setx:
     ##   (Intercept) Education